millionairetai/ioff/README.md

 ASSET FILES.
 -----
+You should install git and bower on your local computer.
 1. Common javascrip, css, fonts, plugin is in common/web/<type_asset>.
 Ex: common/web/css
 2. Javascript, css, fonts... of each package must in each package.
 3. Library javascript from vendor must be in vendor/bower and install by bower software.